Marcolbr2001/ESA_Dust_Sensor/README.md

 ### Setting up the GUI

+In order to have all the files into your local computer

+1. Clone the repo
+    ```sh
+    git clone [https://github.com/](https://github.com/)Marcolbr2001/Dust_Sensor.git
+    ```
+Now we can start by using our sensor to do measurements.

-In order to use the software you have to navigate into
+2. To use the software you have to navigate into
     ```sh
     src/GUI
     ```